erDiagram

 Specific columns:

-short name in form of {source_broad} {regions} {taxa_groups} {response_type}
+short name in form of {source_broad} {regions} {taxa_groups} {response_type}name_long

-• response_type one of: occurrence, range, suitability, probability or density
+original nameresponse_typeone of: occurrence, range, suitability, probability or densitytaxa_groups

 one or more of: fish, invertebrates, marine mammals, cetaceans, sea turtles, seabirds, etc.